 - Blocks are left in your Inbox and also labeled GMass Reports –> Blocks.

-Typically, the Replies, Bounces, and Blocks Labels are applied within a couple hours after they arrive in your Inbox.
+As of August 2023, the Replies and Bounces Labels are applied seconds after they arrive in your Inbox — thanks to GMass’s instant reply and bounce detection.
 For more information on how GMass categorizes and labels these messages, see the post on automated reply management.
-To understand how replies are found and the timing of GMass detecting replies, see our detailed article about replies.
+To understand how replies are found, see our detailed article about replies.

 Manually request a campaign report inside Gmail